Metassassin/metassassin.github.io/_pages/ctf.md

 Our goal is to provide opportunities for competitors of all kinds to get better.
 We are working on a website, hosting our own event, and creating resources that will be helpful to newbies and pros.

+At the individual level, I focus particularly on OSINT, but I have dipped my toes into other topics.
+I enjoy OSINT especially because I enjoy the realworld application that many of the challenges offer.
+See a location that you need or want to identify?
+I have the skills for that.
+You have information on an account or person that needs tracked down?
+I do that.
+OSINT is far and above one of the more easy categories to practice due to the less technical nature, but this is one of the reasons I originally assembled a team: there is only upwards room to grow when you surround yourself with brilliant people.
+I learn something new everytime I compete, and I love interacting with passionate and like-minded peers.

 <h2>Resources</h2>
 <ul>